jlaroche/Documentation-en/docs/Data_Standardization/index.md

 ### Data schema and dataset content summary

 Harmonized [Data schemas](https://github.com/ClimateSmartAgCollab/Documentation-en/blob/main/docs/Data_Documentation/schemas.md) contribute both to peer-to-peer data sharing as well as data catalogue visibility.
 This involves standardising project datasets / schemas down to the field name and picklist value level - or at least map them to their semantic equivalents.
 Idiosyncratic names are replaced in favour of terms referenced in standards.
-Data schemas, whether they capture the syntactic and semantic details of a single data table, or cover many interlocked tables or transformations between them, are a fertile ground for standardization opportunities.
 We cover standardized ways of expressing tables, attributes and their values in the [Data Schema Standardization](https://github.com/ClimateSmartAgCollab/Documentation-en/blob/main/docs/Data_Standardization/schemas.md) page.

 Dataset findability also benefits from: